kassiebradshaw/pandas/README.md

 Answer the following questions:

-[ ] 1.
-Which company is the most common video game publisher?
+[x] 1.
+Which company is the most common video game publisher? **Electronic Arts**

-[ ] 2.
-What's the most common platform?
+[x] 2.
+What's the most common platform? **Nintendo DS**

-[ ] 3.
-What's the most common genre?
+[x] 3.
+What's the most common genre? **Action**

-[ ] 4.
-What are the top 20 highest grossing gamess?
+[x] 4.
+What are the top 20 highest grossing games?

+1. Wii Sports
+2. Super Mario Bros
+3. Mario Kart Wii
+4. Wii Sports Resort
+5. Pokemon Red/Pokemon Blue
+6. Tetris
+7. New Super Mario Bros
+8. Wii Play
+9. New Super Mario Bros.
+Wii
+10. Duck Hunt
+11. Nintendogs
+12. Mario Kart DS
+13. Pokemon Gold/Pokemon Silver
+14. Wii Fit
+15. Wii Fit Plus
+16. Kinect Adventures
+17. Grand Theft Auto V
+18. Grand Theft Auto: San Andreas
+19. Super Mario World
+20. Brain Age: Train Your Brain in Minutes a Day

-[ ] 5.
-For North American video game sales, what's the median?
+[x] 5.
+For North American video game sales, what's the median? **$80,000**

-* [ ] Provide a secondary output showing ten games surrounding the median sales output (assume that games with the same median value are sorted in descending order)
+* [x] Provide a secondary output showing ten games surrounding the median sales output (assume that games with the same median value are sorted in descending order)

 [ ] 6.
 For the top-selling game of all time, how many standard deviations above/below the mean are its sales for North America?

 [ ] 7.
-The Nintendo Wii seems to have oudone itself with games.
+The Nintendo Wii seems to have outdone itself with games.
 How does its average number of sales compare with all of the other platforms?

 [ ] 8.
 Come up with 3 more questions that can be answered with this data set.